-The pictures here come have come from 8 different cameras: Canon EOS Rebel T3, Sony A200, Nikon Coolpix S3500, Nikon Coolpix 2100, Nikon FE, Nikon one-touch zoom, Olympus zoom wide 80, and a Kodak disposable underwater camera.
+The pictures here come have come from 9 different cameras: Canon EOS Rebel T8i, Canon EOS Rebel T3, Sony A200, Nikon Coolpix S3500, Nikon Coolpix 2100, Nikon FE, Nikon one-touch zoom, Olympus zoom wide 80, and a Kodak disposable underwater camera.
 Each of these cameras is discussed below.

 The Sony A200 DSLR was purchased in 2008 to replace my 35mm film camera and I haven't used a film camera since.
 The Sony Alpha came with 10 megapixels resolution and a kit 18-70mm lens (35mm equivalent = 27-105).
 I chose this model because I liked the feel of it and the layout of the controls, and believed it was the best value among the entry level DSLRs at the time.
 I eventually replaced the kit lens with the same Tamron 18-200mm lens which I would later purchase for the Canon T3.